t0biW/SAP_BTP_onboarding/docs/05_Use_a_Local_Launch_Page.md

 ## Check the launchpage.html file

-Let#s have a look at the `launchpage.html` file and the configuration in there.
-In the first script you wil lsee:
+Let's have a look at the `launchpage.html` file and the configuration in there.
+In the first script you will see:

 ```html
 	<script>